pyrsia/pyrsia-integration-tests/readme.md

 Run the tests:

-Prerequisite: Ensure that docker daemon is running
+Prerequisite: Ensure that docker daemon is running and [JQ](https://stedolan.github.io/jq/) is installed.

 ```sh
 REPO_DIR=<path to your integration tests repo> $REPO_DIR/bats/run_tests.sh